creztfallen/flappy-dragon/README.md

-# flappy-dragon
+# Flappy-Dragon
 A flappy bird clone project to help me achieve good understanding on rust programming language.
+(Reference: Hands on Rust by Herbert Wolverson)

 ## Have Fun
 If you plan to have fun with this, follow the steps below: